Accudio/async-alpine/README.md

 # Async Alpine

-Load Alpine Componenets asyncronously.
+Load Alpine Components asyncronously.
 Allows for code splitting and lazy loading components!

 ***This is still very experimental and is not ready for production use!***